 Mr. Moneybag sketch

-Original sketch of Mr. Moneybag which I then traced over in Illustrator and animated in AfterEffects using DuIK and Rubber Hose.
+Rough sketch of Mr. Moneybag which I rigged and animated in AfterEffects using DuIK and Rubber Hose.

 The B block of each episode was treated as a non-sequitur to break up the episode and inject some silly humor into the show by proposing unique solutions to common problems.